griffon551/multichat-overlay/README.md

 - Make sure the video ID matches the current stream, not a VOD

 **Kick not connecting**
+- Check the logs — it will say "Successfully subscribed to chatroom" if working, or log a Pusher error if not
-- Try setting `KICK_CHATROOM_ID` manually (see Kick section above)
+- If auto-detection of the chatroom ID fails, set `KICK_CHATROOM_ID` manually (see Kick section above)
-- Kick's API occasionally changes — check container logs
+- If it connects then immediately disconnects in a loop, Kick may have changed their API — check for a newer version of this project

 **Joystick not connecting**
 - Make sure you completed the OAuth flow at `/joystick/auth`